 Long-term care planning is another major risk that can eat into retirement savings.
 Should you buy the long-term care insurance and hope your premiums don’t go up and/or your coverage doesn’t go down year after year?
 Should you use trust planning or other techniques involving an estate planning attorney to shield assets?
 Or should you keep things as-is for now and consider trust planning later on in your retirement?

 Hiring a good financial advisor can help you weigh the pros and cons of your options.

 Situation #6: You want to make sure your estate plan is set up correctly

-Think you should hire a fiduciary financial advisor?
+Would you like a 1-on-1 retirement planning consultation?
 Fill out the “Request Consultation” form, give us a call at 267-427-5667, or email email@example.com